Maintenance for virtual machines in Azure

 Some applications may be impacted by these types of updates.
 Applications that perform real-time event processing, like media streaming or transcoding, or high throughput networking scenarios, may not be designed to tolerate a 30 second pause.
 In case the VM is live migrated to a different host, some sensitive workloads might notice a slight performance degradation in the few minutes leading up to the VM pause.
 Such applications can benefit from using Scheduled Events for Windows or Linux to prepare for VM maintenance and have no impact during Azure maintenance.
 Azure is also working on maintenance control features for such ultra-sensitive applications.

 Maintenance requiring a reboot

 In the rare case when VMs need to be rebooted for planned maintenance, you are notified in advance.
 Planned maintenance has two phases: the self-service window and a scheduled maintenance window.

 The self-service window lets you initiate the maintenance on your VMs.
 During this time, you can query each VM to see their status and check the result of your last maintenance request.

 When you start self-service maintenance, your VM is redeployed to an already updated node.
 Because the VM reboots, the temporary disk is lost and dynamic IP addresses associated with virtual network interface are updated.

-If you start self-service maintenance and there is an error during the process, the operation is stopped, the VM is not updated and it is also removed from the planned maintenance iteration.
-You will be contacted in a later time with a new schedule and offered a new opportunity to do self-service maintenance.
+If you start self-service maintenance and there is an error during the process, the operation is stopped, the VM is not updated and you get the option to retry the self-service maintenance.

 When the self-service window has passed, the scheduled maintenance window begins.
 During this time window, you can still query for the maintenance window, but no longer be able to start the maintenance yourself.

 Availability Considerations during Scheduled Maintenance